prishakhemani/Operators/README.md

 Operators are symbols that perform operations on variables and values.
 For example, + is an operator used for addition, while - is an operator used for subtraction.

-Operators in C++ can be classified into 6 types:
+Operators in C++ can be classified into different types:

 1)Arithmetic Operators